IP Group

-IP Group plc is a British-based Intellectual property business investing in technology companies, based in London, England.
+IP Group plc, formerly known as IP2IPO Group plc, is a British-based early-stage investor, backing IP-based technology companies, based in London, England.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

-The business was founded in 2001 and floated on the Alternative Investment Market in 2003 before achieving a full listing in 2006: it raised an additional £55m in June 2011.
-It acquired Fusion IP Group on 20 March 2014.
+The business was founded in 2001 by David Norwood and Beeson Gregory as IP2IPO.
+It floated on the Alternative Investment Market in 2003 before achieving a full listing in 2006: it raised an additional £55m in June 2011.
+It acquired Top Technology Ventures in 2004, Techtran in January 2005, Fusion IP in March 2014 and Parkwalk Advisors, an EIS fund management business, in December 2016.
+IP Group then acquired Touchstone Innovations plc in 2017.